Stellali926/PinkMoon--An-Dating-Android-App/README.md

 # PinkMoon
-An tinder like android dating app which runs in the android platforms avaiable for android version 4.0 or up.
+A tinder like android dating app which runs in the android platforms avaiable for android version 4.0 or up.

 ## Demo Screenshots